-As at the end of the reporting period, if the share prices of the quoted equity securities had been 5% higher/lower, with all other variables held constant, the Group's profit before tax would have been RM8,363 higher/lower, arising as a result of higher/lower fair value gain on investment in quoted shares.
+As at the end of the reporting period, if the share prices of the quoted equity securities had been 5% higher/lower, with all other variables held constant, it would have an insignificant impact to the Group's and the Company's (loss)/ profit before tax.

-34. FAIR VALUE MEASUREMENT
+35. FAIR VALUE MEASUREMENT